kort1k/ieee_ml/README.md

 Texas Instruments Employees from remote sites.
 2. Snacks will be provided at the start of the event on each day.(4pm to 4.15pm) Sandwiches will be provided for dinner on Mon (~6.30pm to 6.50pm).
-Pizza will be be provided for dinner on Tue. (~6.30pm to 6.50pm).
+Pizza will be provided for dinner on Tue. (~6.30pm to 6.50pm).
-Important Message to attendees of IEEE Workshops on Machine Learning

 3. Course slides will be sent as pdf by Friday noon.

-*****4. If you are attending day 2 of workshop to do interactive programming exercsises, you must prepare the laptop with the setup in advance before the workshop based on the following instructions.****
+*****4. If you are attending day 2 of workshop to do interactive programming exercsises, you must prepare the laptop with the setup in advance before the workshop based on the following instructions in  sections B & C below..****

 5. Lot of attendees have this qustion: I purchased a two-day ticket and it mentions Workshops 1 and 2.
 However, the ticket mentions only 1 day(either 9/24 or 9/25).
 Is the ticket valid for both days?